Australian Resume Format: Tips, Examples, & Templates

 The chronological resume format effectively demonstrates career progression and growth over time.
 It is also easy for ATS and employers to scan.

-According to the Australian National University, employers in Australia often like to speak with references (otherwise known as “referees”) who know your skills and abilities in the workplace.
+In Australia, it’s not necessary to list references on your resume.
+It’s important to note, however, that employers in Australia often like to speak with references (otherwise known as “referees”) who know your skills and abilities in the workplace.

-Instead of listing references on a resume in Australia, put “referees available upon request” on your resume and prepare a separate document that contains the names and positions of your contacts for when they’re requested.
+Instead of listing references on your resume, you can add “referees available upon request” and prepare a separate document that contains the names and positions of your contacts for when they’re requested (usually during the later stages of the hiring process or after a job offer).

 If you have any local contacts, make sure to include them.
-This could be a previous manager from part-time summer work or a professor from a study abroad program in Australia.
+This could be a former manager from a part-time summer job or a professor from a study abroad program in Australia.

 What does a resume look like in Australia?